 The difference in these two levels is a much more knowledgeable writer (legal expert) in the Expert writing category.
 We’ve seen many of our clients move from general to expert, even on bulk orders, these days (more on that below).

 Client C: Authority Content

-This client wanted to be positioned as an authority on Google for a newbie’s guide to building a website.
+For the example, this client wanted to be positioned as an authority on Google for a newbie’s guide to building a website.
 He purchased our authority content level at $600 for 3000w.
 The resulting 3,300-word article included over 15 screenshots and images.
 Included in the cost were all the images, many of which were custom created in Adobe by our designer.

 There you have it — the clear differences between our three levels of copy, which also gives you a good direction of which level you need for your brand, depending on your content goals.

 Why You Should Consider At Least Expert Level for Your Brand

 Nearly all brands that have a custom or crowded niche, or are in marketing, should be investing in expert writing if they’re looking to get content that stands out online.
 The concept of 10x content explains this.
 (I wrote an article on Search Engine Journal explaining 10x content: read it here.)
 That’s why we added seven new industries to the Content Shop this month, and that’s why our team of expert writers cover more than 25 custom industries.

 To further delve into “why expert level,” let’s consider a couple massive reasons showing what great copy at an expert level can offer for your online presence.